JonathanRReed/ai-stats-raycast-extension/README.md

 ## Disclaimer

 This is a hobbyist project.
-Data is owned by ArtificialAnalysis.com.
+Data is owned by ArtificialAnalysis.ai.
 The Supabase database is hosted and maintained by Jonathan Reed.